nhannguyen95/learning-notes/fe/transpilers/babel.md

   - ECMAScript
 ---

-Introduction
+## Introduction
 Babel is a toolchain/transpiler mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers and environments.

-Features:
+## Features
 - Transform syntax.
 - Polyfill missing features in the target environment.
 - Source code transformation.
 - More.

-Babel modules
+## Babel modules
 All Babel modules are published as separated npm packages scoped under `@babel`.
 Main ones:
 - `@babel/core`: can `require` directly in your Javascript project.
 - `@babel/cli`: a tool that allows you to use babel from the terminal.
+- `@babel/polyfill`: polyfill all the new Javascript features.

-Plugins
+## Plugins
 Plugins are small Javascript programs that instruct Babel on how to tranform your code (e.g. `@babel/plugin-transform-arrow-functions`: transform ES2015+ arrow syntax to ES5).

 You can even write your own plugins.

-Preset
+## Preset
-A preset is a pre-determined set of plugins (e.g. `@babel/preset-env`).
+A preset is a pre-determined set of plugins (e.g. `@babel/preset-env`: all plugins to support modern Javascript (ES2015, ES2016, etc)).
 Just like plugins, you can create your own presets to create any plugins combination you need.